...

 Thanks to no-code tools like Landbot, NGOs are also not lagging behind in tech adoption.

-When the pandemic hit, Swiss Red Cross was in a dire need of volunteers.
+When the pandemic hit, Swiss Red Cross was in dire need of volunteers.
 They needed a quick as well as user-friendly solutions which would secure the highest number of volunteers possible.

 The screening process required going through quite a few vetting questions.
 Therefore, instead of a usual online form, they decided to go with a chatbot, making the experience a bit more interactive and mobile-friendly.